-- Make Early, Positive Contact with the Coach: As soon as you know who your child's coach is going to be, contact her to introduce yourself and let her know you want to help your child have the best experience she can have this season.
+- Make Early, Positive Contact with the Coach: As soon as you know who your child's coach is going to be, contact him/her to introduce yourself and let them know you want to help your child have the best experience she can have this season.
 To the extent that you can do so, ask if there is any way you can help.
 By getting to know the coach early and establishing a positive relationship, it will be much easier to talk with her later if a problem arises.

 - Don't Put the Player in the Middle: Imagine a situation around the dinner table, in which a child's parents complain in front of her about how poorly her math teacher is teaching fractions.
 How would this impact this student's motivation to work hard to learn fractions?
 How would it affect her love of mathematics?
 While this may seem farfetched, when we move away from school to youth sports, it is all too common for parents to share their disapproval of a coach with their children.
 This puts a young athlete in a bind.
 Divided loyalties do not make it easy for a child to do her best.
 Conversely, when parents support a coach, it is that much easier for the child to put her wholehearted effort into learning to play well.
 If you think your child's coach is not handling a situation well, do not tell that to the player.
 Rather, seek a meeting with the coach in which you can talk with her about it.